docQodly/docs/docs/studio/model/import.md

 title: Import data
 ---

-The Model editor proposes an advanced wizard to help you import data from a local CSV of text file in any datastore class.
+The Model editor proposes an advanced wizard to help you import data from a local CSV or text file in any datastore class.
 This feature allows you to simply and quickly migrate data.

 To import data from a CSV or text file:

-1. In the outline area, click on the **Import from CSV** button at the right side of the dataclass in which you want to import data:
+1. In the outline area, select the dataclass in which you want to import data and click on its **Import from CSV** button:

 ![csv](img/import1.png)